Tobi Amusan

 In 2015, Amusan took gold in the 100 m hurdles at the African Junior Championships and the same year, as an 18-year-old, secured her first title at the African Games.
 In 2021, Amusan became the first Nigerian athlete to win a Diamond League title as she took the 100 m hurdles trophy, breaking the then-African record held by Glory Alozie in the process.
-She retained her title in 2022.
+She retained her title in 2022 and 2023.

 Early life and education

-Tobi Amusan was born on April 23, 1997, in Ijebu Ode, Ogun State, Nigeria, to Mr and Mrs Amusan, who are school teachers.
-Tobi, as she is fondly called, is the last child of three siblings.
-She had her Secondary School Education at Our Lady of Apostles Secondary School, Ijebu Ode.
+Tobi Amusan was born on 23 April 1997, in Ijebu Ode, Ogun State, Nigeria, to Mr and Mrs Amusan, who are both school teachers.
+Tobi, as she is fondly called, is the youngest of three children.
+She attended Our Lady of Apostles Secondary School in her hometown.
+In May 2023, Amusan earned Master of Arts degree in Leadership Studies and Sports Management at the University of Texas at El Paso, United States.

 Career

 From an early age, Amusan was an accomplished athlete.
 She was the 200 metres silver medallist at the 2013 African Youth Championships held in Warri.
 A year later, she took her first major medal in the 100 metres hurdles, which was also silver, at the African Youth Games.
 She then claimed gold in the event at the 2015 African Junior Athletics Championships in Addis Ababa.
 Also in 2015, while making her All-Africa Games debut as an eighteen-year-old, she won the gold medal in the 100 m hurdles.